Search | Directories | Reference Tools

 ANTH 345 Women and International Economic Development (5) SSc, DIV

-Questions how women are affected by economic development in Third World and celebrates redefinitions of what development means.
+Questions how women are affected by economic development in the Third World and celebrates redefinitions of what development means.
 Introduces theoretical perspectives and methods to interrogate gender and development policies.
 Assesses current processes of globalization and potential for changing gender and economic inequalities.
 Offered: jointly with GWSS 345/JSIS B 345.

 View course details in MyPlan: ANTH 345